project-mirrors/forgejo-helm/README.md

 ClusterIP is now emtpy instead of `None` for http and ssh service.
 Unsupported api versions for `Ingress` and `PodDisruptionBudget` are removed.
 `Ingress` and `Service` are now using named ports.
+The ReadinessProbe is now using the `/api/healthz` endpoint.

 ### To v10